Skip to content

 Skin, Renal, Oral and Conjunctival Biopsies requiring immunofluorescence should be placed in Michel’s fixative immediately after collection.

-Michel’s fixative is capable of preserving fresh tissue for up to 5 days before there is any deterioration in the sample.
+Michel’s media is capable of preserving fresh tissue for up to 5 days before there is any deterioration in the sample.
 The request form is checked for the date a sample is taken, to ensure that it has been received within time.
-Michel’s fixative is available from the pathology department upon request.
+Michel’s media is available from the pathology department upon request.
 The fixative should be stored between 2-250c and not be used after it has reached its expiry date.

 COVID-19